 In the event you need to make a quick transfer to your account, Lili’s Instant Debit Transfer option can be extremely useful.
 You’ll just need to select a transfer amount and enter your debit card details in order to add funds to your account with zero clearance time.
 The only catch here is that you only do an Instant Debit Transfer once per month — and, more importantly, a maximum of three times per account.
 I guess that means you’ll need to choose your timing wisely for now, but I really hope that Lili makes this option more available as it’s pretty wonderful.

 Mobile check deposit

-During my search for mobile checking, I did come across another interesting feature: the ability to generate payment requests.
-These are somewhat similar to invoices, but have a look all their own.
+Another interesting and potentially helpful feature in Lili is the ability to generate payment requests.
+These are somewhat similar to invoices but have a look all their own.
 Basically, you can enter the amount a client owes you as well as the reason for the payment and Lili will create a document complete with your banking info that you can then email or text.